-throughout the move, and coordinate the efforts of the relocation team to ensure that the move goes smoothly.
-A relocation manager acts a resource for any information required with respect to the relocation.
+(a) Relocation Manager.
+As approved and authorized, a relocation manager can be secured through the Director, Talent, Culture & Capability, or the new employee may select an agency from a list of approved providers.
+The relocation manager can manage the Authority's PolicyAuthority's Policy services, assist the employee and Immediate Family, remain in contact throughout the move, and coordinate the efforts of the relocation team to ensure that the move goes smoothly.
+A relocation manager acts a resource for any information required with respect to the relocation relocation.

-Separate Travel for Immediate Family.
+(a)(b) Separate Travel for Immediate Family.
 The Authority may reimburse for separate travel for Immediate Family to the new location in the following instances: Approved and authorized relocation benefits must be disbursed within one (1) year of the employee's effective date of hire.
 This includes expenses for Immediate Familydependents, who are not able to accompany the employee in the initial relocation.
 Their enroute expenses may be reimbursed at their time of travel in the RRelocation RReimbursement AAgreement.
-Examples of circumstances that would justify separate travel are as follows: Dependent-Immediate Family travel is delayed for reasons such as completion of school terms, sale of home, or spouse's or domestic partner's job.
-Commercial transportation accommodations are required for a minor dependent or a physical condition. -Home Finding Trips: The Authority may reimburse for two home finding trips from the employee's place of origin up to 5-days duration each, including round-trip airfare, car rental, lodging, meals, and incidental expenses The Authority may reimburse for actual relocation expenses that are not directly billed to the organization.
+Examples of circumstances that would justify separate travel are as follows:

+(i) Dependent-Immediate Family travel is delayed for reasons such as completion of school terms, sale of home, or spouse's or domestic partner's job.

+(ii) Commercial transportation accommodations are required for a minor dependent or a physical condition.

+(ii) Home Finding Trips: The Authority may reimburse for two home finding trips from the employee's place of origin up to 5-days duration each, including round-trip airfare, car rental, lodging, meals, and incidental expenses

+(b) The Authority may reimburse for actual relocation expenses that are not directly billed to the organization.
 Original receipts are required for reimbursement.
-This policy provides: Two home finding trips from the employee's place of orgin of up to (i) 5-days duration each, including round-trip airfare, car rental, lodging, meals, and incidental expenses; Temporary Hrelocation housing: The Authority may reimburse for Temporary Housing up to ninety (90) -days with any extension being approved by the Director, Human Resources Talent, Culture & Capability Talent, Culture and Capability and authorized by the President/CEO; or Board in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor. , or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor; En Route Travel Expenses: The Authority may reimburse for travel, meals and lodging expenses for final en route travel to the new location.
+This policy provides:

+(i) Two home finding trips from the employee's place of orgin of up to 5-days duration each, including round-trip airfare, car rental, lodging, meals, and incidental expenses;

+(d) Temporary Hrelocation housing: The Authority may reimburse for Temporary Housing up to ninety (90)-days with any extension being approved by the Director, Human ResourcesTalent, Culture & CapabilityTalent, Culture and Capability and authorized by the President/CEO; or Board in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor.

+, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor;

+(ii)(e) En Route Travel Expenses: The Authority may reimburse for travel, meals and lodging expenses for final en route travel to the new location.

-Final travel to new location that includes travel, meals, and lodging expenses en route to destination: and
+(iii) Final travel to new location that includes travel, meals, and lodging expenses en route to destination; and